EagleEye2101/ecomm-prod-assistant/KRN_README.md

+#.Project intro : influenced by "corrective rag langgraph " agentic rag
+Tip : incase you need to uncommit run : git reset --soft HEAD~1 or git restore --staged . or git stash pop

-#.Project intro : AI BAsed bot , RAG based , Conversactional RAG  , scrapping data from amazonn and flipcard, store data in database vecort , astradb to store vectors db , we can use aws openserch alternate
+#AI BAsed bot , RAG based , Conversactional RAG  , scrapping data from amazonn and flipcard, store data in database vecort , astradb to store vectors db , we can use aws openserch alternate
 ETL<> ELT : Extract transform load , Extract load transform FIRECRAWLER or Zepre  to extract data from website like html
 we will use bs4 - BeautifulSoup for scrapping html from webpages